The Good, the Bad and the Ugly: Pre-production

-After the success of For a Few Dollars More, executives at United Artists approached the film's screenwriter, Luciano Vincenzoni, to sign a contract for the rights to the film and the next one.
-Producer Alberto Grimaldi, Sergio Leone and he had no plans, but with their blessing, Vincenzoni pitched an idea about "a film about three rogues who are looking for some treasure at the time of the American Civil War".
-The studio agreed but wanted to know the cost for this next film.
-At the same time, Grimaldi was trying to broker his own deal, but Vincenzoni's idea was more lucrative.
-The two men struck an agreement with UA for a million-dollar budget, with the studio advancing $500,000 upfront and 50% of the box-office takings outside of Italy.
-The total budget was eventually $1.2 million.
+After the success of For a Few Dollars More, executives at United Artists approached the film's screenwriter, Luciano Vincenzoni, to sign a contract for the rights to the film and the production of its sequel.
+Along with producers Alberto Grimaldi and Sergio Leone, Vincenzoni pitched an idea about "a film about three rogues who are looking for some treasure at the time of the American Civil War".
+An agreement was struck with UA for a million-dollar budget, with the studio advancing $500,000 upfront and 50% of the box-office takings outside of Italy.
+The total budget was eventually increased to $1.2 million.

-Leone built upon the screenwriter's original concept to "show the absurdity of war ... the Civil War, which the characters encounter.
-In my frame of reference, it is useless, stupid: it does not involve a 'good cause'."
-An avid history buff, Leone said, "I had read somewhere that 120,000 people died in Southern camps such as Andersonville.
-I was not ignorant of the fact that there were camps in the North.
-You always get to hear about the shameful behavior of the losers, never the winners."
-The Batterville Camp where Blondie and Tuco are imprisoned was based on steel engravings of Andersonville.
-Many shots in the film were influenced by archival photographs taken by Mathew Brady and Alexander Gardner.
+As Leone developed Vincenzoni's idea into a script, he built upon the screenwriter's original concept to "show the absurdity of war... the Civil War, which the characters encounter.
+In my frame of reference, it is useless, stupid: it does not involve a 'good cause'," saying, "I had read somewhere that 120,000 people died in Southern camps such as Andersonville.
+Many shots in the film were influenced by archival Civil War photographs taken by Mathew Brady and Alexander Gardner.
 As the film took place during the Civil War, it served as a prequel for the other two films in the trilogy, which took place after the war.
+The three main characters all contain autobiographical elements of Leone.